 (a) must be commenced in the High Court at the Royal Courts of Justice; and

-(b) will be assigned to the Chancery Division, unless it comes within the scope of rule 58.1(2), in which case it will be assigned to the Commercial Court of the Queen's Bench Division.
+(b) will be assigned to the Chancery Division, unless it comes within the scope of rule 58.1(2), in which case it will be assigned to the Commercial Court of the King's Bench Division.

 2.2

-Any party whose statement of case raises an issue relating to the application of Article 81 or 82 of the Treaty, or Chapter I or II of Part I of the Act, must –
+Any party whose statement of case raises an issue relating to the application of Chapter I or II of Part I of the Act, must –

 (a) state that fact in his statement of case; and